ItzMsLeah/ItzMsLeah/README.md

 - 👋 Hi, I’m Leah!
 - 👀 I’m interested in Pentesting and Python related stuff.
 - 🌱 I’m currently learning Python and other DevOps things.
-- 📫 How to reach me: through itzmsleah@gmail.com
+- 📫 Reach me through: itzmsleah@gmail.com
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: I'm a brazilian, 20yo girl, who has a girlfriend!
+- ⚡ Fun fact: I'm a brazilian, 20yo girl! 🌈

 <!---
 ItzMsLeah/ItzMsLeah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.